Painting the Basement Floor Then and Now

 I’m still working hard on my basement laundry area.
-Who knew painting the basement floor in the laundry area would make such a difference in the space!
-Last month I showed you how I painted the little corner of the basement where I do laundry.
-My new Maytag washer and dryer are finally getting a space they deserve!
+Who knew painting the basement floor would make such a difference in the space?
+Last month, I showed you how I painted the little corner of the basement where I do laundry.
+My new Maytag washer and dryer are finally getting the space they deserve!

 Let’s see how this rough space is coming together.

 I was only going to paint the small corner of the walls.
 You can see on the right where my plastic ended on the original paint job.
-While getting ready to paint the floor I decided to do that space to the right as well.
+While getting ready to paint the floor I also decided to do that space to the right.

 Paint’s worst enemy is dirt and dust.
 The very first step before painting the basement floor is cleaning!
-I had swept it twice, but because the floor is so rough it just wasn’t working.
-I brought out the vacuum to make sure the entire area was free of dust and debris.
+I had swept it twice, but because the floor was so rough, it just wasn’t working.
+I brought out the vacuum to ensure the entire area was dust and debris-free.
 Mopping would also be a good option, but I didn’t want to wait for the concrete to dry.

 I rolled on two coats of primer all around the floor.
 You can also see that I’m working on the area to the right of the dryer.

-You will notice I moved the dryer over to the right so I could get to the area in between the washer and dryer.
-To get the paint around the edges of the appliances I used a tiny roller.
+You will notice I moved the dryer to the right so I could reach the area between the washer and dryer.
+I used a tiny roller to apply paint around the edges of the appliances.

 After two light coats of the primer, I applied one nice coat of the same semi-gloss paint I used when I painted the wood trim and baseboard.
-You can see how much better the semi-gloss paint looks against the background of the primer.
+You can see how the semi-gloss paint looks better against the primer’s background.
 I also did coats around the dreaded sump pump.
 More about that in a future post.

 This project took several days because I wanted to make sure I let the paint dry thoroughly between coats.

-Now that the floor looks so good with the semi-gloss it shows how sad the walls look.
-In any case, the space is so much brighter and I’m so happy with how it’s all coming together.
+Now that the floor looks so good with the semi-gloss, it shows how sad the walls look.
+The space is so much brighter, and I’m so happy with how it’s all coming together.

-When I say I really LOVE doing laundry now—I mean I’m actually giddy about it.
-But the space is still a work in progress with more updates to come.
+When I say I really LOVE doing laundry now, I mean I’m actually giddy about it.
+But the space is still a work in progress, and more updates will come.

 I also stenciled a new “rug” for the space and built a handy laundry cart that I love!

-With that said, I love my Maytag dryer’s PowerDry cycle – it gets the job done and gets my largest loads evenly dried.
+I love my Maytag dryer’s PowerDry cycle—it gets the job done and evenly dries my largest loads.
 I also use the timed dry function and rarely have to set the dial higher than 30 minutes.

 I love having a fresh, clean space to use my Maytag appliances – it makes doing a dreaded chore enjoyable!